mdombrov-33/loresmith/README.md

 LoreSmith is a backend service that generates modular AI-driven lore pieces - characters, factions, settings, events, and relics, using asynchronous chains and OpenRouter API.

-The system supports caching generated lore variants in Redis for improved performance and includes a mechanism to regenerate lore on demand, bypassing cache when needed.
+The system supports caching generated lore variants in Redis for improved performance and includes a mechanism to regenerate lore on demand bypassing cache when needed.

 ## Features